How to Build a Birdhouse — Easy Step-by-Step Guide

 Tips & Troubleshooting

-• 4Mount your birdhouse in a safe location, away from direct sunlight and prevailing winds, and at a height of 5-15 feet.
+• 4Mount your birdhouse in a safe location, away from predators and direct sunlight, ideally facing east or north.
+Ensure it is securely attached to a pole, tree, or building, and at a height that deters ground predators.

 Frequently Asked Questions